We need to step up when we hear a slur being used on campus.

 For change to happen, Chambers said people must step up and educate themselves and others.
 She is more afraid, she explained, of the people who sit in silence.

 “I’m much less concerned about people using slurs than I am the amount of people who sit in silence and let it happen,” she said.
-“I don’t know if we have all of these people saying slurs, I don’t know if it is a campus wide problem.
-However, I think the campus wide problem might be the silence and the lack of action after overhearing a slur.”
+“I don’t know if we have all of these people saying slurs, I don’t know if it is a campus-wide problem.
+However, I think the campus-wide problem might be the silence and the lack of action after overhearing a slur.”

 Isabel believes silence allows slurs to be said.

 “Being quiet is implied consent,” she said.
 “Just speak up, especially if you are talking to someone who doesn’t know any better and doesn’t mean any harm.
-It is your responsibility, if you know the impact of these words, to say ‘Hey, I’m not ok with that.'”
+It is your responsibility, if you know the impact of these words, to say ‘Hey, I’m not okay with that.’”

 “I think it’s really hard for students to stop their friends from saying slurs because students usually think it’s hard to stop while maintaining a positive relationship,” he said.
-“However, it is really important for students to point out their friends’ slurs are very inappropriate, and do so calmly and respectively.
+“However, it is really important for students to point out their friends’ slurs are very inappropriate, and do so calmly and respectfully.
 They should explain why it’s problematic and explain what certain groups of people can feel about their words.”

 Coach Leigh agrees.

 “Speaking from my own experience, with my own friends back home, one of the hardest things to do is to tell people you love and trust that they are wrong, knowing it could get a little heated,” he said.
-“But in order for change to happen that needs to be done.
+“But in order for change to happen, that needs to be done.
 You still should report it to me or Ms. Chambers for us to follow up on it.”

 “A lot of people assume that we are telling people to yell, ‘Stop’ and scream and shout everything down and disrupt when you hear a slur,” she said.
 “That is not the only way you can creatively and effectively disrupt bad language in our community.
-I think something as simple as ‘don’t say that’ can go a long way.
+I think something as simple as ‘Don’t say that’ can go a long way.
 Moving on and taking the conversation in a different direction.
 Finding an adult if that language makes you uncomfortable.
 Submitting a bias report.
 Coming and talking to any member of the DEIB office.
 There are so many ways we can disrupt this language, but it starts with speaking up in some way, shape, or form.”

 Chambers added that this important work is the responsibility of everyone in the community.